Laguna1989/obsidian_notes/tools/Obsidian.md

 - Available on the right side via backlinks
 - Also available at the bottom of each document via `ctrl + p` -> `toggle backlinks in document`

+# Linter

+There is an awesome linter plugin that auto-formats notes.

 # TODO

 - Check out <https://github.com/gapmiss/croppie-for-obsidian> for cropping images inside obisidian